 Falls are another common, at times fatal, type of injury.
 Sometimes falls are completely unforeseeable and unpreventable.
 Conversely, in many instances, patients fall because the nursing home chose not to take all necessary precautions.
 It may be due to wet floors, loose cords, or an automatic door with no motion sensor.
 Whatever the reason, if a safety violation caused the fall, the nursing home bears responsibility.
 Falls are dangerous to seniors not only because they can lead to broken bones, but also swelling of the brain.
 These subdural hematomas, like broken hips, can be deadly.

-There are other nursing home safety violations, namely medication errors, that can produce tragic consequences.
+There are other nursing home safety violations that can produce tragic consequences.
 While I hope that your family never has to question the circumstances surrounding a loved one’s death, if you have suspicions, asking questions may be the only way to bring peace of mind.
 A South Carolina nursing home neglect lawyer can help you ask the right questions, and work to ensure the facility responsible for your loved one’s care is held responsible for any wrongful death they caused.